RyanLirio/RyanLirio/README.md

-# Hello, I'm Ryan Lirio!
+<h1 align="center">Ryan Lirio</h1>

 ### About Me

 I am a Computer Science student at UNOESC with a strong passion for **software development** and **data analysis**.
 My academic background includes a degree in Electroelectronics from IFC, which provides a comprehensive foundation for my current studies.
+I am actively involved in **innovation events**, contributing to and exploring new advancements in technology.
 I am always eager to learn new technologies and collaborate on innovative solutions.

 ### My Skillset